ryan-p-randall/ryan-p-randall.github.io/colophon.md

 [nvALT]: http://brettterpstra.com/projects/nvalt/.

-[Dillinger.io](http://dillinger.io/) can't be beat as a ubiquitously available Markdown playground, whether you're just wanting to learn Markdown or if you need to quickly turn a note into hmtl.
+[Dillinger.io](http://dillinger.io/) can't be beat as a ubiquitously available Markdown playground, whether you're just wanting to learn Markdown or if you need to quickly turn your thoughts into various formats and export or save them elsewhere.

 For editing the code, [Atom](https://atom.io/), [Brackets](http://brackets.io/), [TextWrangler](http://www.barebones.com/products/textwrangler/), & [Sublime Text](http://www.sublimetext.com/) all excel in various ways.
 The first three don't cost anything, and you can evaluate Sublime Text until you decide if it's for you.
-Jan T. Sott has made a spate of lovely themes, of which I particularly like [Paraíso Dark for Atom](https://github.com/idleberg/atom-paraiso-dark) and [Paraíso Black for TextMate & SublimeText](https://github.com/idleberg/ParaisoBlack.tmTheme)).
+Jan T. Sott has made a spate of lovely themes, of which I particularly like [Paraíso Dark for Atom](https://github.com/idleberg/atom-paraiso-dark) and [Paraíso Black for TextMate & SublimeText](https://github.com/idleberg/ParaisoBlack.tmTheme).

 For longer writing and task management, I use an odd duckling of a program called [FoldingText](http://www.foldingtext.com/) that combines aspects of an outliner with a Markdown previewing editor.
 Jesse Grosjean's making a version of [FoldingText for Atom](http://www.foldingtext.com/foldingtext-for-atom/about/), so keep an eye on that if you're interested on where it's going.

 ### Link Conventions

 Whenever possible, I link to [WorldCat](http://www.worldcat.org/) records for books.
-Why promote booksellers instead of libraries?
+Why not work to make library access our default practice?

 [^hgg]: Yes, that last bit is a nod to Douglas Adam's [*Hitchhiker's Guide to the Galaxy*](http://www.worldcat.org/oclc/49710059) and the troubles time travel presents to grammar.
 Of course, we're all time traveling—just in one direction.
 But I digress....